 You may choose to make an anatomical donation to a medical or research institution in New York City.
-Most major medical colleges do accept body donation.
-You will also find that there are companies in the U.S. who manage whole body donation programs and offer ‘no cost’ cremations.
+Most major medical colleges do accept body donations.
+You will also find that companies in the U.S. manage whole-body donation programs and offer ‘no cost’ cremations.
 Just be aware that even if a legacy was put in place to donate, a donation cannot always be accepted at the time of death.

-What help is there for those on low income with funeral costs in New York City?
+What help is there for those on a low income with funeral costs in New York City?

 What happens if the deceased is at the Medical Examiner’s office?

 Although we mentioned that around 70% of deaths occur in a hospital or within a care environment, there are cases where the deceased is taken to the Medical Examiner’s Office.
 If the death occurred as the result of an accident at a residential address, or there are suspicious circumstances surrounding the death, the Coroner will need to sign off on the death.
 The New York City Office of Chief Medical Examiner (OCME) conducts independent investigations as a public service to the community and criminal justice system.

 If your loved one has been taken into the care of the OCME, you may need to visit the local Family Service Center to identify the body.
 The borough locations are listed below: